 19. Defender Security Combo Strike Plate: Best for beefing up door security

-If you’ve ever watched a video of someone kicking in a door without a reinforced strike plate, you know how easy it is to do.
+Intruders may try to kick in your door, so don't make it easy.
 Simply installing a new strike plate like the Defender Security Combo with 3-inch screws can give your door the strength it needs to withstand a forced entry.

 20. WALI Fake Security Camera: Best for the illusion of monitoring

-As the saying goes, “Fake it till you make it.”
-When it comes to security, it’s not actually a bad idea.
+As the saying goes, "Fake it till you make it."
+When it comes to security, fake isn't actually a bad idea.
 A realistic decoy security camera like the WALI is an excellent crime deterrent.
-It has battery-operated LED lights to give the illusion of night vision, and you can get four for under $20.
+It has battery-operated LED lights to give the illusion of night vision, and you can get two for under $20.